clef/clef-wordpress/readme.txt

 - brute-force and botnet attacks
 - weak, leaked, and recycled passwords
-- sending login credentials via an insecure (non-ssl) connection
+- sending login credentials via an insecure (non-SSL/TLS) connection
-- password phishing attempts
+- phishing attempts
 - account takeovers via email breaches

 = How secure is my data on Clef’s servers? =

-Clef’s security architecture is fully distributed, which means Clef stores no user credentials on its servers.
+Clef employs a distributed security architecture, which means Clef stores no user credentials on its servers.
 When you use the Clef mobile app, you create a profile and a private encryption key that never leave your phone.
 The Clef app then uses that data to generate a unique, encrypted digital signature every time you log in.
-Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is hacked.
+Since all of your personal info stays on your phone, nothing in the Clef database can compromise your identity even in the unlikely event that the server is compromised.

 == Screenshots ==